 - Pin any headlines and descriptions you want so that they always appear in the ad.

-- Collect performance statistics on different combinations of headlines and descriptions so you can determine which ones are working and which ones aren't.
-The system will automatically favor headline and description combinations which work well together.
+- Collect performance statistics on different combinations of headlines and descriptions so you can determine their effectiveness.
+The system automatically favors headline and description combinations which work well together.

-path2, which will be appended to the end of your landing page domain to determine the displayed URL.
+path2, which are then appended to the end of your landing page domain to determine the displayed URL.